tripmotions/uvm32/README.md

 ## Internals

 uvm32 emulates a RISC-V 32bit CPU using [mini-rv32ima](https://github.com/cnlohr/mini-rv32ima).
 All IO from vm bytecode to the host is performed using `ecall` syscalls.
-Each "function" provided by the host requires a unique syscall value.
+Each syscall provided by the host requires a unique syscall value.
 A syscall passes a single `uint32_t` from bytecode to the host and may receive a returned `uint32_t`.
 The host may treat the value as a pointer and modify memory.

 uvm32 is always in one of 4 states, paused, running, ended or error.